What I Cannot Change: Critical reception

 Writing for Billboard, Deborah Evans Price called the song a "gorgeous ballad" on which Rimes has never sounded "more emotionally riveting or vulnerable," resulting in her "finest performance ever."

 Country Universe also praised "What I Cannot Change," calling the ballad, "the finest single of LeAnn Rimes' career."
 Reviewer Kevin Coyne praised the singer's "nuance," using "all of the shades of her voice to communicate the complicated mess of emotions that she is feeling."

 The 9513 also reviewed the single and praised Rimes's vocal performance, calling her vocals, "a tremendously sensitive vocal performance that is easily one of the most nuanced of Rimes’ career."
 In a review of Family, Jonathan Keefe of Slant praised the "lovely" song as "the most subtle, understated performance of her career."
 Matt Bjorke of Roughstock ranked "What I Cannot Change" as the fourth-best country single of 2008 and expressed disappointment at the song's lack of chart success.
 "No song she's recorded has quite matched this single," writes Bjorke, calling it, "a mature single from a mature album by a mature artist."

 Chart performance

 "What I Cannot Change" failed to enter the Billboard Hot Country Songs chart after being released to radio in August 2008.
 A few months later, however, the song was given several electronic dance music remixes and debuted on the Billboard Hot Dance Club Play chart in late 2008.
 "What I Can't Change" reached #1 on the chart dated February 28, 2009.
-With this song, Rimes became the first country music artist to have topped both the Billboard country chart and the Billboard dance chart, surpassing Reba McEntire's previous record-best peak of two on the Dance Club Play chart with her cover of The Supremes' "You Keep Me Hangin' On".
+It became the first country song to top the Billboard dance chart, surpassing Reba McEntire's previous record-best peak of two on the Dance Club Play chart with her cover of The Supremes' "You Keep Me Hangin' On".